BOOK ONLINE

 Beyond visiting the sites across Berlin and Potsdam that are connected with the Prussia era we will also discuss the myths and realities of the story of what was once one of the greatest European powers.

-What was the Kingdom of Prussia?
+What was Prussia?

 When was Prussia abolished?